Multi-asset return risk measures: Additions to the empirical study

-For the VaR and ARaR acceptability criteria, the corresponding MARRM and RRM are close to each other for levels $\lambda$ close to $1$ and they differ significantly for a covariance matrix $\Sigma$ which is ``close to being singular''.
-In our example, we observe a deviation between MARRM and RRM which is larger than $2\%$ in most of the cases.

-Furthermore, the MARRM allows to avoid using Monte-Carlo simulations to approximate the final payoffs in the VaR-case by using a model with continuous trading.
-Hence, this gives a more comfortable way to calculate the MARM.
-Further, the MARRM for the ARaR-case and the MARM for the ES-case are very close to each other, also in relative terms.
-Therefore, also in this situation the MARRM can be used as an approximation for the MARM.
+For completeness, in Figure~\ref{fig:portfolio_norm}, we illustrate the underlying optimal portfolio processes.
+We see that the short position in the bank account seems to converge to zero if $\gamma\rightarrow r=4$.

-For the $L^{\gamma}$-norm acceptability criteria, we find that the MARRM and the RRM are different for small levels $\gamma$, but deliver more similar values for large levels of $\gamma$.
-Further, we find a significant difference between MARRM and MARM in this example.
-The level to avoid short positions in the bank account is larger for the MARRM.
-Finally, increasing the level shrinks the proportions invested in the stocks.
+Concluding, we find a significant difference between MARRM and MARM in this example.
+Increasing the level shrinks the proportion invested in the bank account.

-In total, the results for the VaR and ARaR acceptability criteria suggest that MARRM and MARM do not differ drastically.
-But, the results for the $L^{\gamma}$-norm and entropic acceptability criteria show that such a conclusion is wrong in general and the similarity between MARRM and MARM depends crucially on the acceptability criteria.
+Comparing this with the empirical study in the manuscript, the VaR acceptability criteria suggest little difference between MARRM and MARM.
+However, the ARaR/ES and $L^{\gamma}$-norm/entropic criteria reveal that this conclusion is not generally valid, and the similarity between MARRM and MARM depends heavily on the chosen acceptability criteria.